craftzniac/project-manager-app-react/README.md

 DB_USER_PASSWORD=admin333
 ```
 **Note:** You can also decide to change the database credentials in this backend/.env but make sure they are the same credentials used to create the database in XAMPP
 - Open a terminal/Command prompt in root of the project and run `npm start`.
 That's all.
-The `starter.js` will handle checking for updates, installing the dependencies and starting the servers for both the frontend and backend so you don't have to do those.
+Everyother thing.
 - To contribute to this project, open a pull request and I will be sure to check it out.
 Also, if you find bugs or thing of any improvements to the project, kindly open an Issue.

 Happy Coding!! 🎉